 What driving rules do international visitors to the USA need to know?

 Americans drive on the right.
 At most intersections, four-way stop signs operate on first-in-first-out: whoever arrives first goes first, with ties broken by the driver on the right.
-Right turn on red is permitted after a full stop (yielding to pedestrians and traffic) in approximately 45 states — look for “No Turn on Red” signs.
-Highway speed limits are 65–80 mph (105–130 km/h); western states like Texas and Utah allow up to 85 mph on designated stretches.
+Right turn on red is permitted after a full stop (yielding to pedestrians and traffic) statewide in all 50 states — look for “No Turn on Red” signs, and note that a few cities restrict it (Washington, D.C. banned it in 2025; much of New York City prohibits it).
+Highway speed limits run 65–80 mph (105–130 km/h), with Utah and several western states topping out at 80 mph; the only 85 mph limit in the country is on one Texas toll road near Austin.
 Gas is sold in US gallons (1 gallon = 3.785 liters); pay at the pump by credit card (enter zip code 00000 if your card lacks one, or pay inside).
 East Coast and Midwest highways have tolls increasingly collected electronically — without an E-ZPass, you may need to pay by mail.
 Western states have almost no tolls.

 What should road trippers know about driving in national park areas?